neutrino2211/neutrino2211.github.io/src/content/posts/revng-async-rat.md

 ## The Report

-This analysis was done as part of a larger report (not yet published) I worked on with my colleagues at [Cyberplural](https://cyberplural.com) and contains more work from me and other talented personnel at the company.
+This analysis was done as part of a [larger report](https://www.linkedin.com/feed/update/urn:li:activity:7181922494964973568/) I worked on with my colleagues at [Cyberplural](https://cyberplural.com) and contains more work from me and other talented personnel at the company.